libdebug/libdebug/docs/stopping_events/debugging_flow.md

 For example, in the case of a signal, you can specify that a received `SIGALRM` signal should be replaced with a `SIGUSR1` signal.
 This can be useful when you want to prevent a process from executing a certain code path.
 In fact, you can even use the hijack feature to "NOP" the syscall or signal altogether, avoiding it to be executed / forwarded to the processed.
 More information on how to use this feature in each stopping event can be found in their respective documentation.

+### :fontawesome-solid-arrows-rotate: Recursion
+Mixing asynchronous callbacks and hijacking can become messy.
+Because of this, **libdebug** provides users with the choice of whether to execute the callback for an event that was triggered *by* a callback or hijack.

+This behavior is enabled by the parameter `recursive`, available when instantiating a syscall handler, a signal catcher, or their respective hijackers.
+By default, recursion is disabled.

 !!!
-WARNING "Hijacking Loop Detection"
+WARNING "Recursion Loop Detection"
-    When carelessly hijacking stopping events, it could happen that loops are created. **libdebug** automatically performs checks to avoid these situations and raises an exception if an infinite loop is detected.
+    When carelessly doing recursive callbacks and hijacking, it could happen that loops are created. **libdebug** automatically performs checks to avoid these situations and raises an exception if an infinite loop is detected.

     For example, the following code raises a `RuntimeError`:

     ```python
-    handler = d.hijack_syscall("read", "write")
+    handler = d.hijack_syscall("read", "write", recursive=True)
-    handler = d.hijack_syscall("write", "read")
+    handler = d.hijack_syscall("write", "read", recursive=True)
     ```

-### :fontawesome-solid-arrows-rotate: Recursion
-Mixing asynchronous callbacks and hijacking can become messy.
-Because of this, **libdebug** provides users with the choice of whether to execute the callback for an event that was triggered *by* a hijack.

-This behavior is enabled by the parameter `recursive`, available when instantiating a syscall handler, a signal catcher, or their respective hijackers.
-By default, recursion is disabled.